Zylann/Simciv/README.txt

 	Simciv is a simple management game, inspired on Sierra's Pharaoh game.
 	It is written in Java, and uses the Slick2D library.
 	It is currently under developpment, more features will be added soon.

 Releases :

 	SimCiv indev release 2 : work in progress...
 	SimCiv indev release 1 : http://www.mediafire.com/?i5bgd97wlom8a67

 Current features (for development version) :

 	- Random map generation (grass, trees, bushes, water)
-	- Placing buildings and roads
+	- Placing builds and roads
 	- Job system
 	- Economy (through taxes and markets)
+	- Builds maintenance
+	- Farmlands with growing crops
 	- Draggable/hideable minimap
-	- Farmlands with growing crops
 	See more in the changelog file !

 Some planned features and ideas :

 	- Ability to save/load a game